manatlan/guy/docs/run.md

 ## To summarize the choice

-Just a table to help to select the best mode for your need
+Just a table to help you to select the best mode for your needs

  | Mode :                                 | App | Cef  | Server |
  |:---------------------------------------|:---:|:----:|:------:|